What's the timetable?

 Are these turbines viable?

-According to the investment bank Goldman Sachs 49 governments around the
+According to the investment bank Goldman Sachs 49 governments around the world provide

-its Energy Strategy to 2050.
+to 2050.

 top

-How many people made submissions
+How many people made submissions?

-There were are remarkable number of people actively in support of the project
+There were are remarkable number of people actively in support of the project on

 Within the submissions of those opposed, many are concerned with a possible reduction